sigstore/sigstore-python/README.md

                         This option will be deprecated in favor of the global `--rekor-url` option in a future release. (default:
                         None)
-  --rekor-root-pubkey FILE
+  --fulcio-url URL      The Fulcio instance to use (conflicts with --staging)
+                        (default: https://fulcio.sigstore.dev)
-                        A PEM-encoded root public key for Rekor itself (conflicts with --staging).
-This option will be deprecated in favor of the global `--rekor-root- pubkey` option in a future release. (default: None) --fulcio-url URL      The Fulcio instance to use (conflicts with --staging) (default: https://fulcio.sigstore.dev) --ctfe FILE           A PEM-encoded public key for the CT log (conflicts
+  --ctfe FILE           A PEM-encoded public key for the CT log (conflicts